Connect with us

 Write to us on [email protected] or send us a message via the form on our contact page.

-Volcanoes Safaris is supporting the Imbabazi Orphanage as it celebrates Roz Carr's 100th Birthday on the 28th August 2012.
+Volcanoes Safaris is supporting Imbabazi Orphanage as it celebrates what would have been Roz Carr's 100th birthday on the 28th August 2012.

-To celebrate, the Orphanage is holding a benefit which will include a raffle for some fantastic prizes including 2 nights in Volcanoes Kyambura Gorge Lodge.
+To celebrate, the Imbabazi Foundation is holding a benefit event which will include a raffle for some fantastic prizes, including a two-night stay at Volcanoes Safaris' Kyambura Gorge Lodge.
 Tickets for the raffle can be purchased at designated ticket locations in advance or on the night.
-The cost is 500Frw each or for 5,000 you can have a total of 11.
+The cost is 500Frw each or for 5,000 Frw you can have a total of 11 tickets.

 The price of the benefit evening is 15,000Frw, which includes all food and your first drink.
 Tickets can be bought from either Zen or the Volcanoes Safaris Rwanda office in Kigali.
 The benefit itself will be held at Heaven Restaurant in Kigali.

 All proceeds from the event will go to the Imbabazi Foundation who work all year round to improve the lives of the children in Rwanda.

 Volcanoes Safaris have a close bond with the orphanage.
 Praveen Moman, one of the Co-Founders of Volcanoes Safaris is on the board of the charity.

 For more information about Imbabazi and the life and work of Roz Carr, visit our Imbabazi Orphanage page.

 "Rwanda is my home.
 Its beauty is my inspiration.
 Its struggles have been my struggles.
 Its grief has been my deepest sorrow.
 Its people are my strength and its children are my greatest joy." - Roz Carr.